gjbekker/molmil/manual.md

 - Toggle hydrogens: <br/>
   Open the Structures menu (top right >>>) -> click the 3 dots -> Show/Hide hydrogens

+#### Style interface

+- Enable interface:
+  Molmil menu -> Style IF

+- Change tabs
+  In the Style IF panel, click [Style menu], and then choose one of the available options

+- Hide panel
+  In the Style IF panel, click [Style menu], and then choose "Hide"

+- Resize panel
+  In the Style IF panel in the bottom right corner, left-click and drag on the resize icon (diagonal line) and drag upwards to make the panel smaller and downwards to make it larger

 #### Add a label to a file/chain/residue/atom:
   1) Right click on a file/chain/residue -> Label
   2) Any atom in the canvas -> Label -> Atom/Residue/Chain